Troubleshooting Guide for SuiteCloud SDK

 Try deleting the file and setting up your account again.

-The current passkey is different from the passkey used to create the existing credentials file.
+The current passkey isn't the same as the one used to create the existing credentials file.

-If the passkey is set in the environment variable SUITECLOUD_FALLBACK_PASSKEY or SUITECLOUD_CI_PASSKEY, verify that the provided passkey is the correct one.
+If the passkey is set in the environment variable SUITECLOUD_FALLBACK_PASSKEY or SUITECLOUD_CI_PASSKEY, ensure that you've got the right passkey.

-If you don't have the passkey for the existing credentials file, you need to delete the credentials file from the C:\Users\<username>\.suitecloud-sdk folder, then set up your account again using any of the SuiteCloud SDK tools.
+If you don't have the passkey for the existing credentials file, delete the credentials file from C:\Users\<username>\.suitecloud-sdk, then set up your account again with any SuiteCloud SDK tool.

 Note:

-When you delete the existing credentials file, previously configured authentication IDs will be lost.
+When you delete the credentials file, any authentication IDs you set up before will be lost.

 The passkey required to decrypt your credentials is missing.

-The passkey is missing or there is a problem with the Oracle NetSuite: Account Credentials entry in the OS-based secure storage.
+The passkey is missing or there is a problem with the Oracle NetSuite: Account Credentials entry in your OS secure storage.

 Delete the credentials file from the C:\Users\<username>\.suitecloud-sdk folder, then set up your account again using any of the SuiteCloud SDK tools.